 Strongsville Fire & Emergency Services (SFES) has a reputation as a premier provider of emergency medical services and is well established in the EMS community.
-Starting in 1971 with a modest staff of EMT’s providing basic life support services, our staff has grown to 60 paramedics who provide advanced life support services including but not limited to 12-lead cardiac monitoring, external cardiac pacing and cardio-version, drug administration, intra-osseous infusion, and chest decompression.
+Starting in 1971 with a modest staff of EMT’s providing basic life support services, our staff has grown to 59 paramedics who provide advanced life support services including but not limited to 12-lead cardiac monitoring, external cardiac pacing and cardio-version, drug administration, intra-osseous infusion, and chest decompression.
 Strongsville’s first paramedics utilized four cardiac drugs and a single page of standing medical orders.
-Today, the expanded drug administration list includes 25 different lifesaving medications, and medical standing orders are contained in a comprehensive 77 page document.
+Today, the expanded drug administration list includes over 25 different lifesaving medications, and medical standing orders are contained in a more than 75 page document.

 SFES serves as a clinical education site for EMT and paramedic students from Southwest General Health Center, Parma Community Hospital, Cuyahoga Community College, Medina, Polaris and Ehove Career Centers.
 Six Strongsville firemedics maintain state certification as paramedic instructors and are frequently called on to assist with classes throughout Northeastern Ohio.

 Advanced Life Support services are provided with state-of-the-art equipment and vehicles.
 SFES pioneered the dual role Trident paramedic squad combining initial fire attack capabilities with those of an advanced life support paramedic unit.
 Four such units currently serve our community.
 We are pleased to provide to our residents as high a level of paramedic services as is available anywhere in the United States.